gdtk-uq/gdtk/website/content/docs/introduction/about-the-toolkit.md

 and reliable; we cannot make it trivial.

 ## How to get started
-The complete repository is available on bitbucket: <https://bitbucket.org/cfcfd/dgd-git>
+The complete repository is available on githubt: <https://github.com/gdtk-uq/gdtk>

 If you are reasonably proficient with Linux (or Mac) at the command line, then try the [Quick Start guide]({{< relref "quick-start" >}}).